mreif/michael-reif.name/michael-reif.name/index.md

 * 2008–2011, Philipps-Universität Marburg, bachelor’s degree

 My general research interests include static analysis and software security.
-Most recently I am concerned with call-graph consttruction for software libraries where the call graph is suitable to find both: security vulnerabilities and software quality issues.
+Most recently I am concerned with call-graph construction for software libraries where the call graph is suitable to find both: security vulnerabilities and software quality issues.

 I'm a contributer to the [OPAL][2] project, a static analysis framework for Java bytecode.